Big Sur coast campgrounds can make or break a Highway 1 trip

 Watching does not require a card.
 Paid usage is tied to successful results, not just keeping a Big Sur watch active while you wait for the right opening.

-If Big Sur is sold out now, the next workable opening is often a short cancellation that disappears fast.
+The best Big Sur recovery plan is usually a fast cancellation catch plus willingness to pivot across Kirk Creek, Plaskett Creek, and other workable coast options.
 Camp-Now is strongest when you are trying to save a trip inside the next 30 days.

 First booked night free.
 No card required.